regiellis/civitai-models-cli/README.md

 > [!NOTE]
-Release 0.7.0 was another big refactor for the project. if you had a version before 0.7.0, it is recommended that you re-clone the repo and install the project with `pipx install .` or `pip install .` SInce the naming has changed, you will need to do a `pipx uninstall civitai-cli-manager` or `pip uninstall civitai-cli-manager` to remove the old version.
+Release 0.7.0 was another big refactor for the project. if you had a version before 0.7.0, it is recommended that you re-clone the repo and install the project with `pipx install .` or `pip install .` Since the module sturcture has changesd, so has the naming, you will need to do a `pipx uninstall civitai-cli-manager` or `pip uninstall civitai-cli-manager` to remove the old version.
 You can not run the tool using the new name `civitai-models` or `civitai-models --help` to see the new commands.

 > [!WARNING]
 > This tool is provided "as-is".
 It has primarily been used/tested on Ubuntu systems; YMMV on Windows/Subsystems but should work fine.
 I will be adding more features and testing on other platforms in the future as I move towards 1.0.0 release.